gdpak/ansible-dev/README.md

 # ansible-dev
 ansible-dev is a tool that helps you to get started with best practices of ansible with a few simple commands.
 It manages ansible inside a virtualenv.
-You can create different virtualenv with different ansible-versions. you can set up inventory, ansible.cfg and playbooks and galaxy roles and much more as per best practices.
+You can create different virtualenv with different ansible-versions(called workspace hereafter).
+Once a workspace is created, you can add playbooks or download roles from galaxy or can create your own roles template using single cli command.

 ## Installation: